varlesh/papirus-suite/README.md

 ```

 # LICENSES and AUTHORS
-This repository contains a lot of licenses, which mostly come from the source projects.
-Please, check AUTORS and LICENSE folders for more information.
+This repository combines many licenses, which mostly come from the original projects.
+Please, see AUTHOR and LICENSE pages in each module folder of the theme for more information.